 The first symptom associated with Alzheimer’s is the loss of memory.
 However, memory loss isn’t a sign that someone has Alzheimer’s disease.
 A few memory issues are normal as we get older.

-The disease advances memory loss increases, and some sufferers have difficulties developing new techniques.
+The disease advances memory loss, and some sufferers have difficulties developing new techniques.
 Behavior changes can appear more apparent, with people doing or saying things that are completely out of normal behavior.

 Sometimes, people are depressed because they realize what’s occurring to them.
 As they progress through the last stages of the disease, patients with Alzheimer’s can completely depend on others for their care.